ItsEcholot/ContainerNursery/README.md

 ## Configuration
-To configure the proxy, edit the `config.yml` file in the root directory.
+To configure the proxy, edit the `config.yml` file in the `config` directory.
 The configuration file is automatically reloaded by the application when changes are made.
 If no `config.yml` file is found an empty one is automatically created on application start.

 The virtual hosts the proxy should handle can be configured by adding an object to the `proxyHosts` key.